-Stakeholder Comments and Identified Issues Consideration and Proposed Resolution Industry (employer / employee), VIC Knowledge Evidence - continued •features of goal- based enrichment While this is helpful, it seems pretty out of left field as management changes and provision of enrichment to meet animal needs has not been mentioned up until now - it probably should have been though! •training techniques and equipment specific to animal/species and context These seem to all be saying similar things - suggest condense and clarify •principles of animal welfare and ethics relating to animal training and behaviour sector, including: •safe animal handling and humane restraint techniques, procedures and equipment •principles of animal welfare •animal welfare assessment frameworks, including the Five Domains •professional ethics for work with animals.
-Species-specific low stress animal handling and defensive handling techniques ACMNEW5X1 Manage and modify complex companion animal behaviour issues (NEW) (unbehaviour) Suggestions adopted - i.e. intent of feedback with wording changes.
-New points added to KE - please refer to validation draft. • Industry (employer / employee), SA (956) PCs: Given the paucity of veterinary behaviour consultants, access to such will be very difficult for many students.
+Stakeholder Comments and Identified Issues Consideration and Proposed Resolution Industry (employer / employee), VIC Knowledge Evidence - continued features of goal- based enrichment While this is helpful, it seems pretty out of left field as management changes and provision of enrichment to meet animal needs has not been mentioned up until now - it probably should have been though! training techniques and equipment specific to animal/species and context These seem to all be saying similar things - suggest condense and clarify principles of animal welfare and ethics relating to animal training and behaviour sector, including: safe animal handling and humane restraint techniques, procedures and equipment principles of animal welfare animal welfare assessment frameworks, including the Five Domains professional ethics for work with animals.
+Species-specific low stress animal handling and defensive handling techniques Suggestions adopted - i.e. intent of feedback with wording changes.
+New points added to KE - please refer to validation draft.
+Industry (employer / employee), SA (956) PCs : Given the paucity of veterinary behaviour consultants, access to such will be very difficult for many students.
 I believe that the workload of veterinary behaviour consultants will disallow the amount of interaction that would be ideal for this scenario.
 It would be wonderful if it could happen this way but I believe it would be only a handful of students who would be lucky enough to experience this.
 Thank you for the information.
-Recommendation adopted - terminology changed to behaviour veterinarian or other qualified professional.
+Recommendation adopted - terminology changed to behaviou veterinarian or other qualified professional.
 PE: Again this is a very difficult thing to achieve due to the lack of veterinary behaviour consultants in Australia.
 If this training and education is to be for all students, this is a not feasible.
-KE bullet 6a: The LIEBI model should also be considered here as it is the one that comes closest to force-free positive behaviour modification. (link included) Further information about this can also be KE modified to: guidelines for animal trainers, including: Least intrusive effective behaviour intervention (LIEBI model) Least Intrusive, Minimally Aversive Training (LIMA) Hierarchy of Procedures for Humane and Effective Practice Industry (employer / employee), NSW Flement: Somewhere in here understanding the types of medications and what they all do for the animal would be extremely helpful and what is the best way for them to be incorporate into a behaviour modification program.
+KE modified to: guidelines for animal trainers, including: Least intrusive effective behaviour intervention KE bullet 6a: The LIEBI model should also be considered here as it is the one that comes closest to force-free positive behaviour modification. (link included) Further information about this can also be found here (link included) (LIEBI model) Least Intrusive, Minimally Avers Training (LIMA) Hierarchy of Procedures for Humane and Effect Practice Industry (employer / employee), NSW Element : Somewhere in here understanding the types of medications and what they all do for the animal would be extremely helpful and what is the best way for them to be incorporate into a behaviour modification program.
 Thank you for the feedback.
 Suggestions adopted.
 KE points added: role of medication in behaviour management professional networks and mentoring options